SergeySS24/PortfolioProject/README.md

 # PortfolioProject
 This repository contains my portfolio project intended to demonstrate my technical skills and expertise in the web automation.

-Project based on Java.
-The following frameworks are applied:
+The project is based on Java.
+The following frameworks and libraries are applied:
 * Selenide
 * JUnit 5
 * Allure